anetastankovska/anetastankovska/README.md

 👋 Hello!
 I'm Aneta.

-- 🔭 I’m currently working on projects that include technologies like JavaScript, Angular, Node.js, C#, SQL...
+- 🔭 I’m currently working on projects that include technologies like JavaScript, Angular, Node.js, C#...
-- 🌱 I’m currently attenduing an academy for Full Stack Web Development at Seavus Education and Developmen Center
+- 🌱 I’ve completed an academy for Full Stack Web Development at Seavus Education and Developmen Center
-- 👯 Web Development Trainee @ Soucico
+- 👯 Full Stack Web Development Trainee @ Soucico
 - ✨ Assistant Lecturer @ Seavus Education and Development Center
+- ⚡ BSc. and MSc. degree in the field of Economics, Finance, Tax and Banking
 - 📫 How to reach me: [Linkedin profile](https://www.linkedin.com/in/aneta-stankovska-ane/)
-- ⚡ Fun fact: I am coming from an HR background
+- ⚡ Fun fact: I am coming from an HR background.